 Acting Chief Howard Jordan and several top commanders spent several hours Sunday visiting the officers' homes and families.

 "It was a very emotional day, but it was also good for us to have personal time with each family as we move into the next phase — the viewings, the funerals, the internments," he said.
 "Everyone was very grateful to see us.
 Everyone had a lot of support from their family and the Oakland police family.
-Everyone thanked us, and we had hugs and we
+Everyone thanked us, and we had hugs and we had tears.

 "I don't think it has set in yet for them but they seem to be holding up well under the circumstances and a pressure none of us can imagine."